RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-2-releases/_index.md

 - Custom roles (not management roles): Cluster Member, Cluster Viewer, DB Member, DB Viewer, None.

 - Redis ACLs: Not Dangerous and Read Only.

+### RedisGraph

+Redis has announced the end of life of RedisGraph.
+Redis will continue to support all RedisGraph customers, including releasing patch versions until January 31, 2025.

+See the [RedisGraph end-of-life announcement](https://redis.com/blog/redisgraph-eol/) for more details.

+#### Ubuntu 16.04

+The deprecation of Ubuntu 16.04 was announced in the [Redis Enterprise Software 6.4.2 release notes](http://localhost:1313/rs/release-notes/rs-6-4-2-releases/#deprecations).
+As of Redis Enterprise Software 7.2, Ubuntu 16.04 is no longer supported.

+#### RC4 cipher suites

+RC4 cipher suites are deprecated.

 ## Known limitations